 Traumatic Brain Injuries, also known as TBIs, are unfortunately common, extremely serious, and can result in permanent damage or disability.
-According to the Centers of Disease Control and Prevention (CDC), in 2013 there were nearly 3 million TBI-related emergency room visits and hospitalizations in the United States, and TBI contributed to about 50,000 deaths.
+According to the Centers for Disease Control (CDC), in 2021 there were nearly 69,000 deaths due to TBIs in the United States.
+Falls were responsible for almost half of those deaths.

 Our award-winning personal injury attorneys have assisted brain injury clients in the Los Angeles area with massive verdicts and settlements in the tens of millions of dollars for clients who have suffered traumatic brain injuries.
 We have seen first-hand how brain injuries affect victims and their families and are committed to justice for our clients.